What registered intermediaries do

 The registered intermediary won't:

-- discuss any aspect of the case with you
+- discuss the case with you

 - interpret your answers or change what your evidence is